yashyp12/yashyp12/README.md

-# Yash Patil — Software Engineer
+# Hey i am a Software Developer

 Passionate Software Developer with hands-on experience building and deploying full-stack web and desktop applications.
 Skilled in delivering real-time, production-ready software solutions for industrial and business clients.
 Focused on clean, efficient code and building scalable, user-friendly applications.